[Exclusive] Breton's firm hosted unlawful copy of EU police data

 They argued that although IBM operates the service for the UK Home Office, it is the Home Office that owns the hardware and intellectual property rights.

-It also says IBM operates services from a data centre, rented by the Home Office, but owned by the ATOS.
+It also says IBM operates services from a data centre, rented by the Home Office, but owned by ATOS.

 But companies, under certain US Patriot Act provisions, are also banned from notifying the data subject or the data protection authority in Europe should US authorities request access to the personal details of an EU national.

-Note: This article was updated on Tuesday (5 November) at 10:40 to add a post-publication statement from Atos.